Taxation and Basic Income

 -

-Tax-free thresholds and progressive tax systems are intended to give people on low incomes an effective discount tax rate on their low incomes, but while they give a discount to those on low incomes, they also give the maximum value of the discount and a larger discount to those on higher incomes.
-The people who need the discount the least get the maximum value of the discount.
+Tax-free thresholds and progressive tax systems are intended to give people on low incomes an effective discount tax rate on their low incomes, but while they give a discount to those on low incomes, they also give a larger value discount in absolute amounts to those on higher incomes.
+The people who need the discount the least get the largest value discount.

 -